Larimer Square, Denver

 12. Explore a myriad of craft breweries on the Denver Beer Trail

 Follow the Denver Beer Trail and check out the lineup of awesome locally owned and operated craft brew spots.
-Visit one of Denver Beer Company’s locations, each of which hosts fun, engaging community events and offers a variety of regular and rotating options.
+Check out one of Denver Beer Company’s locations, each of which hosts fun, engaging community events and offers a variety of regular and rotating options.
+In LoDo, Wynkoop Brewing Co. is right across from Denver Union Station; stop in and grab a pint of their signature Rocky Mountain Oyster Stout, which is made with real, freshly roasted Rocky Mountain Oysters (just Google it).
 In RiNo, visit Great Divide Brewing Company, which serves an awesome selection of barrel-aged options alongside traditional brews.
-The intimate taproom in Rino, Our Mutual Friend, feels like sitting in a friend’s garage, and does fun programming and specials like “buy a beer, get a free hot dog” nights.
+The intimate taproom in Rino, Our Mutual Friend, feels like sitting in a friend’s garage.
 For water views of Sloan’s Lake, visit Joyride Brewing Company, where you can hang out on their 2,400 square foot upstairs rooftop patio in Edgewater.

 Advertising

 At the Oakwell Beer Spa, you can soak away your worries and sample a wide variety of Colorado’s craft brews all in one place.
-(It makes you wonder: If this was made a mandatory part of the working week, everyone would probably be much nicer to each other.)
-Check out the website for a complete list of what’s on offer.
+Check out the website for a complete list of what’s on offer—ranging from beer bath hydrotherapy to sauna sessions, and a cozy on-site taproom featuring a new Colorado based brewery each month.
 The Beer Spa caters to singles, couples and groups for an exceptionally unique self-care experience.

-Time Out Tip: Don’t miss the “Zero Gravity Massage Experience” while you’re there, which can be added on to any of the spa’s existing packages, and is open to walk-ins on a first-come, first-serve basis for a special way to unwind and release tension (right into thin air).
+Time Out tip: Don’t miss the “Zero Gravity Massage Experience” while you’re there, which can be added on to any of the spa’s existing packages, and is open to walk-ins on a first-come, first-served basis for a special way to unwind and release tension (right into thin air).

 14. Explore the cute shops and restaurants of Tennyson Street